 When you cook eggs without oil, you’ll want to be sure to follow these tips and tricks.
-For both scrambled eggs and for omelettes, this is the most essential step.
+For both scrambled eggs and for omelets, this is the most essential step.

-Adding a splash of water or milk will thicken or fluff your eggs to a degree, but without a good 30-40 seconds of solid whisking, it will be a useless endeavour.
+Adding a splash of water or milk will thicken or fluff your eggs to a degree, but without a good 30-40 seconds of solid whisking, it will be a useless endeavor.

 You should strive for uniform color and whisk right before you pour your eggs into the pan to cook.
 We hope that this has helped you in learning new ways to cook these nutrient-rich eggs.

 - NSF-Certified commercial-grade 3004 heavy-gauge aluminum